The 10% Rule: Is It a Valid Way to Increase Your Weekly Running Mileage?

-In the running world, the 10% rule is pretty much akin to the Golden Rule.
-It states to never increase your mileage by more than 10% in a week.
+In the running world, the 10% rule is similar to the Golden Rule.
+It states that one should never increase one’s mileage by more than 10% per week.

-The trouble with the 10% rule is, it’s not based on scientific data and is not appropriate for all runners.
-Runners come from all different backgrounds and experiences, and so there is hardly ever a one-size-fits-all-approach.
+The trouble with the 10% rule is that it’s not based on scientific data and is not appropriate for all runners.
+Runners come from all different backgrounds and experiences, and so there is hardly ever a one-size-fits-all approach.

 Last year, when I was coming back from a hamstring injury, I became attached to increasing my mileage by 10% every week.
 However, I kept having setbacks.
 Why?
 Because I ignored other considerations such as cutback weeks and the time it took for my tendon to strengthen.
 The 10% rule did not apply to me.

-This article will ensure you don’t fall into the trap of ramping up too quickly or decreasing mileage too slowly by helping you set a starting point and increase your volume based on your own experience and background.
+This guide will help you avoid the traps of ramping up too quickly or decreasing mileage too slowly by helping you set a starting point and increase your volume based on your own experience and background.

-The 10% rule simply states that when increasing mileage, you should never increase mileage more than 10% at a time in a week.
+The 10 percent rule simply states that when increasing weekly mileage, you should never increase mileage more than 10% at a time in a week.

 Thus, if you’re running 20 miles, you should increase to 22 miles the following week, 24.5 miles the next week, and so on.

-“The rule is based in building your mileage slowly as to decrease you risk of injuries and because of this, yes, there’s merit in being conservative and safe at times,” explains Steve Stonehouse, certified running coach and director of education for STRIDE, a treadmill studio franchise.
+“The rule is based on building your mileage slowly so as to decrease your risk of injuries, and because of this, yes, there’s merit in being conservative and safe at times,” explains Steve Stonehouse, certified running coach and director of education for STRIDE.

-For example, a study on bone restructuring in response to high-impact exercise suggests that increasing mileage by 10% every week can make bones weaker for about a month after a new stress, while they resorb tissue and remodel the bone structure.
-Therefore, it makes sense to wait about a month before increasing training volume.
+For example, a study on bone restructuring1Franklyn, M., & Oakes, B. (2012).
+Tibial Stress Injuries: Aetiology, Classification, Biomechanics and the Failure of Bone.
+In www.intechopen.com.
+IntechOpen. https://www.intechopen.com/chapters/28466 in response to high-impact exercise, suggests that increasing mileage by 10% every week can make bones weaker for about a month after a new stress while they resorb tissue and remodel the bone structure.
+Therefore, it makes sense to wait about a month before increasing training volume to help decrease the risk of running injuries.

-That is what legendary running coach Jack Daniels suggests.
+Let’s take a look at what legendary running coach Jack Daniels suggests on the matter.

 Daniels advocates for increasing mileage based on the “equilibrium” rule.
 This involves increasing mileage in larger chunks to account for the bone adaptation:

-Instead of increasing volume week over week, you would increase about 30% every 3-4 weeks.
-The result is about the same volume as if you increased by 10% every week.
+Instead of increasing volume week over week, you would increase about 30% every 3-4 weeks, which would result in about the same volume as if you increased by 10% every week.

 Thus, if you are running 20 miles a week, you would increase to about 30 miles the following 3 to 4 weeks.
 With the 10% rule, in 3 to 4 weeks, you would also arrive at about 30 miles in a month.